Provided by Flash Partners Pty Ltd (ABN 30 607 885 941)

 During the Term:

-- we grant you a revocable, non-exclusive, non-transferable licence to use the Services; and
+we grant you a revocable, non-exclusive, non-transferable license to use the Services; and

-- to enable the synchronization of the Services across multiple devices, you grant us with an irrevocable licence to distribute copy, store, cache and transmit your information and data.
+to enable the synchronisation of the Services across multiple devices, you grant us with an irrevocable license to distribute, copy, store, cache and transmit your information and data.